Kate loves her guinea pigs and encountered several guinea pig health issues during her time as a cavy-keeper.

 - Crusty eyes or eyes that are almost sealed shut

-- A rough looking or puffed up coat
+- A rough-looking or puffed up coat

-If there is no real threat endangering your guinea pig's life, your vet will walk you through a few steps to nurse your piggyback to it's original health again.
+If there is no real threat endangering your guinea pig's life, your vet will walk you through a few steps to nurse your piggyback to health again.
 If antibiotics are needed, your vet will then assign the proper medications your piggy needs.

 Unlike us humans, guinea pigs are not able to store their own Vitamin C. We must supply them with the proper amount of Vitamin C each day so they do not get scurvy.
-Signs that your guinea pig is suffering from scurvy include
+Signs that your guinea pig is suffering from scurvy include:

 - Hopping instead of walking or trotting

-- Unwilling to move, showing lethargy, or showing weakness
+- Unwillingness to move, lethargy, or weakness

 - Weight loss

 - Eye and nose discharge